lopezk38/Arma3Armex/README.md

 		0 = ["AmmoboxInit",[this,true]] spawn BIS_fnc_arsenal;
 		LOOT_ANCHOR = this;

 	Finish the port by placing the mission scripts into the mission folder.
-Do not overwrite mission.sqf but overwrite everything else
+Do not overwrite mission.sqm but overwrite everything else